bcgov/MOH-HCIM-FHIR/input/pagecontent/design.md

 #### FHIR Operations

-Client Registry will use the FHIR Operations pattern to exchange information.
+The Client Registry will use the FHIR Operations pattern to exchange information.
 These are the Operations that Client Registry FHIR will support:

 Operations |
 :--- |